You are listening to the Sean Hannity Radio Show Podcast.

 People need to realize that.

-And they the governors of these states, they are beholden to the same party that the people in Washington, D.C. are.
+And the governors of these states, they are beholden to the same party that the people in Washington, D.C. are.

 So the further we get away from the centralized control of health care by the federal government, what I hope happens is you get some rogue governors that have great ideas, and then other states will pick those up.

-But you see, my biggest worry is I think California will go single payer.
+But you see, my biggest worry is I think California will go single-payer.

-I think New York will move to single payer.
+I think New York will move to single-payer.

-They're gonna go bankrupt.
+They're going to go bankrupt.

 And that has to be a part of the bill.

-There's gotta be an end to this.
+There's got to be an end to this.

-Yeah, I I would agree with you that California and New York would both very much like to go single payer.
+Yeah, I would agree with you that California and New York would both very much like to go single payer.

 But I don't think they figured out how to do it because of the cost.